Updated Conferences & Seminars2026-07-15T03:39:17+00:00

 MASSP School Law Seminars

-MASSP Attorney/Lobbyist Roger Aronson is conducting one-day seminars throughout the state presenting the most up to date information on school law.
-Roger is one of the most highly regarded experts in school law in the State of Minnesota.
-Find out what is new in school law, have your legal questions answered and gain valuable insight.
+MASSP Attorney/Lobbyist Roger Aronson is conducting one-day seminars, throughout the state, presenting the most up to date information on school law.
+Roger is one of the most highly regarded school law experts in the State of Minnesota.
+Have your legal questions answered and gain some valuable insights to share with your building.
+Seminars begin at 8:00 AM and end at 3:00 PM.

 MASSP Winter Conference